Skills Intelligence

 In practice, that means drawing from:

-• HR system data, performance records, certifications, training completions
+• HR system data — performance records, certifications, training completions

-• Assessment data, validated skills evaluations across technical, functional, and behavioral competencies
+• Assessment data — validated skills evaluations across technical, functional, and behavioral competencies

-• Manager and peer inputs, structured inputs that put a human verification layer on top of AI inference
+• Manager and peer inputs — structured inputs that put a human verification layer on top of AI inference

-• Learning system data, course completions and programs mapped back to specific skills at a proficiency level
+• Learning system data — course completions and programs mapped back to specific skills at a proficiency level

 None of these signals is sufficient on its own.
 Self-assessments without validation drift toward wishful thinking.
 Assessments without learning data miss recent development.
 Work data without skills mapping is activity tracking, not capability intelligence.
+And skills data without task-level context tells you what employees know, not what they're actually being asked to do.

-iMocha's Skills Data Enrichment capability and Multi-channel Skills Validation framework are built for exactly this: maintaining a dynamic, role-aligned skills architecture drawn from multiple data sources so that the AI running on top of it has something real to work with, not a stale snapshot from the last engagement survey.
+iMocha's Skills Data Enrichment capability and Multi-channel Skills Validation framework are built for exactly this: maintaining a dynamic, role-aligned skills and task architecture drawn from multiple data sources so that the AI running on top of it has something real to work with, not a stale snapshot from the last engagement survey.

 How to Evaluate AI Claims in Workforce Tech